-Contractor shall provide the State the following: the contractor shall be responsible for providing a credible appraisal, for the parcel in Park County, as described in Attachment B, Montana DNRC Trust Land Management Division Supplemental Appraisal Instructions.
-The appraisal will be an Appraisal

-Report, conducted and prepared in compliance with the Uniform Standards of Professional Appraisal Practice that will describe adequately, the information analyzed, appraisal methods and techniques employed, and reasoning that support the analyses, opinions and conclusions.
+The Contractor shall provide the State the following: the Contractor shall be responsible for providing a credible appraisal for the parcels in Liberty County as described in Attachment B, Supplemental Appraisal Instructions: 2018 Liberty County Appraisals.
+The appraisal will be an Appraisal Report, conducted and prepared in compliance with the Uniform Standards of Professional Appraisal Practice that will describe adequately the information analyzed, appraisal methods and techniques employed, and reasoning that support the analyses, opinions, and conclusions.